exhuma/config_resolver/doc/index.rst

     [database]
     dsn=foobar

-If you don't specify a version number in the construcor, an unversioned file is assumed.
+If you don't specify a version number in the construcor versioning will trigger automatically on the first file encountered which has a version number.
+The reason this triggers is to prevent accidentally loading files which incompatible version.

 Only "major" and "minor" numbers are supported.
-If the application encounters a file with a different "major" value, it will raise a :py:class:`config_resolver.IncompatibleVersion` exception.
-Differences in minor numbers are only logged with a "warning" level.
+If the application encounters a file with a different "major" value, it will emit a log message with severity ``ERROR`` and the file will be skipped.
+Differences in minor numbers are only logged with a "warning" level but the file will be loaded.

-Rule of thumb: If your application accepts a new config value, but can function just fine with default values, increment the minor number.
+Rule of thumb: If your application accepts a new config value, but can function just fine with previous and default values, increment the minor number.
 If on the other hand, something has changed, and the user needs to change the config file, increment the major number.

 Requiring files (bail out if no config is found)
 ------------------------------------------------